8 insurance myths: busted

 There’s a lot to know about insurance, especially for an investment as big as your home.
 So whether you’re preparing to buy, or you already closed and got your policy in the whirlwind of those last few days, it's smart to do some homework now.

 As it turns out, there are eight things that people often get wrong when they're either choosing their homeowners insurance policy or reporting a loss.
 Some mistakes are negligible, while others could cost you thousands of dollars.
 So we did a little research to collect the facts that will help you get it right the first time.

-Truth: You should insure for replacement value -- the cost to rebuild your home.
+TRUTH: You want to insure for replacement value, or the cost to rebuild your home.

-Truth: That has to be in a separate policy.
+TRUTH: That has to be in a separate policy too.

 Ready to take the next step in your homebuying journey with all the confidence of a smart and savvy homebuyer?
 Our comprehensive online homebuyer course is simple and easy to access on your computer, tablet, and mobile device.
 It's all the information you need, all in one place.
 Go ahead and get started today.